dynamoose/dynamoose/CONTRIBUTING.md

 #### Release

 Dynamoose does not currently have a release schedule that we conform to.
 We atttempt to batch work into a release every so often.
 If you have a need that requires us releasing a version sooner, please notify us, and we will attempt to cut a new release earlier (however this is not guaranteed, and you are still welcome to point to a branch in NPM if we are unable to release on your timeline).

+---

+The following section is unlikely to be useful to general contributors to Dynamoose, and is reserved for project maintainers.

+### Release

+In order to release a version of Dynamoose you can kick off this process by running `node publish`.
+This will kick off the release process.
+Following the steps it guides you through should lead to a successful release.
+Please [contact me](https://charlie.fish/contact) or message me on the Dynamoose Slack (Charlie Fish) if you have questions or run into any issues.

+It is important to note that you must have write permissions to the `master` branch in order for this process to be successful.